Abarim Publications' online Biblical Hebrew Dictionary

 The two forms ידד (ydd) and דוד (dwd) are obviously related.
 But there are two separate roots ידד (ydd) that don't seem to have a lot to do with each other:

 The root-verb דוד (dwd) isn't used in the Bible, so we don't exactly knows what it means, or even how it was pronounced.
-But judging from its derivatives and equivalents in cognate languages, it probably expressed an action that reflected affection: to gently swing, dandle, fondle, etc.
+But judging from its derivatives and equivalents in cognate languages, it possibly expressed an action that reflected affection: to gently swing, dandle, fondle, etc. This root additionally appears to have a nuance of containing something.

 The derivatives of the root-verb דוד (dwd) are: